IQSS/dataverse-frontend/README.md

 We are working to provide different preconfigured automated deployment options, seeking to support common use cases today for installing applications of this nature.

+The current automated deployment options are available within the GitHub `deploy` workflow, which is designed to be run manually from GitHub Actions.
+The deployment option is selected via a dropdown menu, as well as the target environment.

 ### AWS S3 Deployment

-AWS S3 deployment is done via the GitHub workflow `deploy`, which is run manually from GitHub Actions and will build and deploy the application to a remote S3 bucket.
+This option will build and deploy the application to a remote S3 bucket.

-For this workflow to work, a GitHub environment must be first created with the following environment secrets:
+For this workflow to work, a GitHub environment must be configured with the following environment secrets:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_S3_BUCKET_NAME
 - AWS_DEFAULT_REGION

-Selecting the `deploy` workflow in GitHub Actions will display the available environments for deployment in a drop-down menu.
+### Payara Deployment

+This option will build and deploy the application to a remote Payara server.

+This option is intended for an "all-in-one" solution, where the Dataverse backend application and the frontend application run on the same Payara server.

+For this workflow to work, a GitHub environment must be configured with the following environment secrets:

+- PAYARA_INSTANCE_HOST
+- PAYARA_INSTANCE_USERNAME
+- PAYARA_INSTANCE_SSH_PRIVATE_KEY

+It is important that the remote instance is correctly pre-configured, with the Payara server running, and the SSH key pair established.